Date: June 10

 With the advent of behavioral economics, the field of economics has taken steps towards increasing the psychological realism of their models and their underlying assumptions.
 This approach has been successful at generating new research agendas in economics (including the development of new interdisciplinary fields such as Neuroeconomics and Psychoeconomics), and has received significant attention from the general public and policy makers.

 From a broader scientific perspective however, behavioral economics remains poorly integrated with other cognitive sciences.
 Economics has largely developed separately from other sciences studying cognitive processes of attention and consciousness.
 This leaves a wealth of research in Psychology, Cognitive Science and Neuroscience that has already been conducted on this topic untapped.
 This separation of the discipline of economics has prevented the development of general principles that are rooted in a realistic vision of human cognition, as well as impeding the spread of methodological advances.
 Furthermore, within the field of economics, traditional economists frequently perceive behavioral economics as an unstructured collection of many separate and disconnected findings and theories.
-This has prevented many important insights from behavioral economics to make it into the undergraduate curriculum at economics universities, which continues to be based on traditional approaches.

 What is needed, therefore, is an interdisciplinary effort to integrate behavioral economics with cognitive science and establish efficient communication across disciplines.
 This is the ideal way to produce a robust foundation for models of decision making relating to risk taking, intertemporal choice and social (other-regarding) behavior.

 This one-day workshop will bring together experts from several disciplines (behavioral economics, neuroscience and cognitive psychology) to discuss the cognitive foundations of economic choice.
 The aim is to provide a framework that allows in-depth debate leading to the development of unifying principles underlying behavioral phenomena.
-In this way, we aim to strengthen the link of behavioral economics to other, related sciences and thereby to establish a more secure footing for behavioral economics research and theory.
+In this way, we aim to strengthen the link of behavioral economics to other, related sciences and thereby to establish a more secure footing for behavioral economics research.

 Pedro Bordalo (University of Oxford)